Akongstad/Secret-Sharing-Crypt2024/README.md

-### **Shamiir secret sharing.**
+### **Shamir Secret Sharing**

-Wiki source with example calculation: [https://en.wikipedia.org/wiki/Shamir's_secret_sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing)
+Wiki source with example calculation: [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing)

-**The key is in polynomes.**
+**The key is in polynomials.**

 - 2 points to identify a line
-- 3 points to identify a squared polynome
+- 3 points to identify a squared polynomial
-- 4 points to identigy a cubic polynome
+- 4 points to identify a cubic polynomial

 **Intuition:**

-We need to choose a large enough polynome.
-With n^2 we need 3 points.
-Then we can sample x points, eg 7 from the polynome.
+We need to choose a large enough polynomial.
+With n^2, we need 3 points.
+Then we can sample x points, e.g., 7 from the polynomial.
 Now any 3 of these people can decrypt the secret.

 $(x_0, y_0), … (x_n, y_n)$ → secret box = P